Decodedal/ghost-maze/README.md

 ### MVP Criteria

 - character is controlable and can not pass beyond the boundery of a wall.
-- The game has a functioning timer which determines user success or failure.
+- The game has collectable items which the user must get to unlock the maze while avoiding enemys.

 ### Post-MVP Plans